worldviewer/react-worldviewer-app-old/README.md

-# The Mobile-First Controversy Card Prototype
+# The Mobile-First Controversy Card App

-A GIS-inspired approach to visualizing discourse on scientific controversies, built in React.js for mobile devices.
+An implementation of the Controversies of Science application for crowdsourcing information on scientific controversies.

+I'm intentionally keeping this codebase separated from the react-worldviewer-prototype, which is an attempt to create an interactive infographic.
+Although they are part of a similar effort, this aspect of the project is more focused on implementing actual workflows and crowdsourcing functionality.

 Setting the project up is simple.
 Go to the root folder with `package.json`, and type: